themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments-2.md

 * <a href="https://drbrighten.com/birth-control-what-your-doctor-didnt-tell-you/" target="_blank" rel="noopener noreferrer">Dr. Jolene Brighten</a> is a Functional Medicine Naturopathic Physician and a women's health expert.
 I've recommended her book in the above section.
 Also, check out her <a href="https://www.instagram.com/drjolenebrighten/?hl=en" target="_blank" rel="noopener noreferrer">IG</a> for daily information and advice.
 * <a href="https://www.larabriden.com/the-pill-is-bad-medicine-7-ways-that-hormonal-contraception-harms-women/" target="_blank" rel="noopener noreferrer">Dr. Lara Briden</a> is a Naturopathic Doctor and women's health activist.
 I've recommended her book in **Endometriosis Book Review**.
-* [Endo Empowered](https://www.endoempowered.com/) offers a non surgical holistic approach with support created by an endo patient and Naturopathic Medicine student, Melissa Turner
+* <a href="https://www.endoempowered.com/" target="_blank" rel="noopener noreferrer">Endo Empowered</a> offers a non surgical holistic approach with support created by an endo patient and Naturopathic Medicine student, Melissa Turner